60 Second Angler Tips

 GET THE NET!

 I think every angler has said this at least once in his or her life.
 Will YOU be ready?
 Having the right net for the species of fish you're after can mean the difference between a photo and only a story.
-I had a guy near tears tell me about the "huge" muskie on his son's rod that got off after he struck the fish with a small bass net.
+I had a guy near tears tell me about the "huge" muskie on his son's rod that got off after he struck the fish with small bass net.
 Like most things in fishing, being prepared for what you're after will make or break a trip.
 Take Frabill nets for example (a great Wisconsin company, by the way).
 You've got your basic, everyday (inexpensive) green nylon nets for stuff off the dock or with the kids in the boat…up to the Big Kahuna for 60" muskies.
 Just visit www.frabill.com for more information, you'll learn a lot!

 CHECK YOUR LINE

-Despite the enormous availability of braided and/or super-lines, I fish with mono-filament most of the time.
+Despite the enormous availability of braided and/or super-lines, I fish with mono-filament most the time.
 Like most things, mono has its good and bad points.
 One of the "bad" ones is wear.
 To combat that, especially if you're fishing through weeds or across rock bars and wood, check the condition of the line once in a while.
 If you feel a nick or two, cut it off and re-tie.
 This will not only save your lures but possibly aid in landing whatever bites it too!

 THE MOST VALUABLE TOOL IN YOUR BOAT

 It's not the most expensive rod or reel…even the fancy electronics or baits.
 It's a simple map and knowing how to read it and use it can really turn your day of fishing around.
 To be successful in the sport you need to plan ahead.
 Knowing what species of fish you're after, what areas they relate to in the water and what the weather is going to do gives you a game plan.
-You can identify potential areas to fish on the map and effectively eliminate water.
+You can identify potential areas to fish on map and effectively eliminate water.
 This way you're not running around the water saying, "this looks like a good place."
 Usually they're not.
 Having that plan will save you tons of time and get you on fish faster.

 Copyright 2014 - The 60 Second Angler - All Rights Reserved